 Whenever you buy something, there are dealbreakers.
 When you buy bread, it can’t be moldy.
 When you purchase a vehicle for everyday use, it needs to run.
 When you buy a computer, it needs to support the software you need to use.
 If any of these products don’t pass your non-negotiable parameters, you don’t buy them.

 The same thinking should come into play when choosing an insurance provider for your business.
 There are coverages, services, and characteristics you must have.
 Here are a few:

-Regarding these non-negotiables, John Hodapp, director of Agency Operations at Hortica, says, “Companies that can’t provide those basic services don’t deserve a seat at the table.”
+Regarding these non-negotiables, John Hodapp, Hortica director of Agency Operations says, “Companies that can’t provide those basic services don’t deserve a seat at the table.”

 When it comes to business insurance, don’t settle for just the essentials.
 Your protection matters.
 Plan ahead and seek out additional services and qualities you’d like to see from your insurance provider.
 Here are some negotiables to consider: